Maintenance and Operations

 Currently, Mansfield ISD’s I&S tax rate is $0.47 and the M&O tax rate is $1.04 for a total tax rate of $1.51 per $100 of certified property value.
 The chart to the right shows the district’s tax rate over the past 5 years.

-If approved, the estimated maximum tax impact of this bond is 3 cents for a total
+The estimated maximum tax impact of the May 2017 bond is 3 cents for a total

 tax rate of $1.54.
 For a home valued at $200,000, this represents an increase